yandeu/five-server-vscode/README.md

 ## Features

-💡 Most **advanced features** are enabled by default.
+💡 Most **advanced features** are disabled by default.
-Turn them off by configuring a `fiveserver.config.js` file in the root of your workspace.
+Turn them on in the settings or by configuring a `fiveserver.config.js` file in the root of your workspace.

 Note: